-Select the arc force current setting function by pressing the adjustment control knob until the arc force LED illuminates.
-The arc force current in MMA can now be set.
+Select the arc force current setting function by pressing the welding parameter selection key (A), and arc force current in MMA can be set using the rotary dial.
 The arc force current setting can also be adjusted during welding.

-If the secondary cables (welding cable and earth cable) are long, select cables with a larger cross-section to reduce the voltage drop.
+If the secondary cables (welding cable and earth cable) are long, select cable with larger cross-section to reduce the voltage drop.

 Preset the welding current according to the type and size of the electrode, clip the electrode and then welding can be carried out by short circuit arc ignition.

-For welding parameters, please refer to the below table.
+For welding parameters, please refer to the opposite table.